pjeby/mockdown/README.md

 ##### `waitName`

 The name the `wait()` function is made available under.
 You can change this in order to avoid conflict with a name in your examples.
 If this option is set to null or undefined, the `wait()` function will not be accessible from the example.
-String or undefined, default: `"wait"`.
+String or null/undefined, default: `"wait"`.

 ##### `testName`